 Foresight is a premium launch monitor brand that can be found in indoor golf simulator businesses around North America.
 The GC3 (Game Changer) is a premium monitor but at a price point that may be doable for some serious golfers who want good data.

-The GC3 has a touchscreen included on the top of the monitor that provides real-time feedback after you hit.
-The data also transfers to the included software for more in depth tracking and analysis.
-Compared to other monitors, the GC is extremely fast, giving you nearly instantaneous data after each swing.
+The GC3 has a touchscreen on top of the monitor that provides real-time feedback after you hit.
+The data also transfers to the included software for more in-depth tracking and analysis.
+The GC is extremely fast compared to other monitors, giving you nearly instantaneous data after each swing.

-The Foresight GC3 really shines ourdoors where it is unaffected by sun, rain, or wind.
-It isn’t as portable as other options in this best launch monitors list though, such as the FlightScope Mevo and Garmin Approach R10.
+The Foresight GC3 really shines outdoors where it is unaffected by sun, rain, or wind.
+It isn’t as portable as other options in this best launch monitors list, though, such as the FlightScope Mevo and Garmin Approach R10.

-The one drawback to the Foresight GC3 is that you are tied into their brand of golf simulator software, called Foresight FSX Play.
+The one drawback to the Foresight GC3 is that you are tied into their golf simulator software, Foresight FSX Play.
 It is very realistic and includes 18 real courses.
-However, these courses can be $150 per course or more if you don’t pay an up front license for the sotware.
+However, these courses can be $150 per course or more if you don’t pay an upfront license for the software.

 HOW IT WORKS

-The GC3 uses photometric technology to capture your club data as you come down and make contact with the ball using the three included cameras.
-A barometric sensor is also included to measure temperature, humidity, and altitude in order to more accurately calculate your variables.
+The GC3 uses photometric technology to capture your club data as you come down and contact the ball using the three included cameras.
+A barometric sensor is also included to measure temperature, humidity, and altitude to more accurately calculate your variables.

 WHAT DATA DOES THE FORESIGHT GC3 MEASURE?